DAHOTOYIII/SOC-Architecture-and-Engineering-Personal-Project/README.md

 # SOC-Architecture-and-Engineering-Personal-Project

 ## Introduction
-This is a personal project.
-My aim is to use limited resource such as zero to minimal cost of establish an SOC Project.
-The market is full of open-source tools that is very powerful to use specially for organization that is starting to establish their SOC process.
+This project is of a personal nature, with the objective of implementing an SOC project using minimal resources, ranging from zero to minimal costs.
+The market offers a plethora of potent open-source tools, particularly beneficial for organizations initiating the establishment of their SOC processes.

 ## How to navigate this repository.
 The structure of this repo revolve arround the below.
 (Note this is my first attempt on arhitecture side of things)